ansible.builtin.fetch module – Fetch files from remote nodes

 A directory to save the file into.

-For example, if the dest directory is /backup a src file named /etc/profile on host host.example.com, would be saved into /backup/host.example.com/etc/profile.
+For example, if dest=/backup, then src=/etc/profile on host host.example.com, would save the file into /backup/host.example.com/etc/profile.
 The host name is based on the inventory name.

 fail_on_missing